-- Don't attempt or allow your children to attempt to remove anything (toys, food or other objects) from your dog's mouth.
+- Don't allow children to attempt to remove anything (toys, food, or other objects) from your dog's mouth.
 Instead, find something of equal or greater value to offer your dog as a trade.

-- Teach your children about dog safety early and promote dog-safe practices.
+- Teach children about dog safety early and promote dog-safe practices.

-- If you are considering bringing a new dog into your family, write down what your family is like and then consult your local shelter staff or do research on the Internet to learn about what kind of dog would be best for you.
+- If you are considering bringing a new dog into your family, write down what your family is like and then consult your local shelter staff or do research to learn about what kind of dog would be best for you.

 - Avoid hitting your dog or using other forms of physical punishment because it can make the dog fearful, resentful, or aggressive.

 - Provide lots of exercise for your dog through constructive play like fetch and/or frequent walks.
 Walks or hikes provide great exercise for you and your canine companion.
 Regular activity not only gets rid of excess energy but reduces frustration levels in your pet.
 Interactive play also increases the bond between you and your pet.

 - Spay or neuter your dog.
 Spaying/neutering not only reduces the potential for aggressive behavior, but it also reduces the likelihood of costly medical conditions and the number of unwanted pets who end up in shelters.